A majority of Americans have at least one credit card. Most millennials, in fact, have two credit cards to their name.

 2. Some rewards programs have rotating cash-back categories

 Some cash-back credit cards offer a flat rewards rate on all your purchases.
-The Citi Double Cash card and Blispay Visa, for example, both offer 2 percent cash back on your purchases.
+The Citi® Double Cash Card – 18 month BT offer* allows you to Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.

 Note that some credit cards will set limitations in some categories.
 “Some cards let you earn extra cash back (5 or 6 percent) in certain categories, like groceries, but will cap the amount of cash back you can earn in those categories per quarter or year,” said Hollenbeck.